soundaryarama/CUDA-Programs/1D-convolution/README.md

 Each output element is the sum of the input elements within a radius.
 In the example above, the given radius is 3, hence each of the output element is the sum of the 7 input elements.

 In this operation, the stencil function computes the convolution of image and mask to produce the output.
 The image, mask, output are initialized in managed memory in the host and shared memory is allocated inside the kernel dynamically.
-The convolution function is given as:
+The 1D-convolution function is given as:

 ![image](https://user-images.githubusercontent.com/113553039/221671170-9815e3f3-9f44-488f-a191-32874ae6baac.png)